 According to law on the island, non-Jamaicans must apply for work permits, which are dealt with by the Minister of Labour.
 If you are a citizen from a Commonwealth country, this can be done after arriving but, if this is not the case, your application must be completed prior to arrival.

-You can find a search engine for jobs in Jamaica here, although bar work and helping out in the tourist trade are the two obvious choices.
+Bar work and helping out in the tourist trade are the two obvious choices.
 Should you feel more altruistic though, volunteers are always needed in the Blue Mountains.
-Global Volunteers have run a scheme for many years now, where workers assist in repairing and building villages and generally give something back to the island.

 Official Language of Jamaica